 I’ve written about the finest films of Hammer studios before, but never have I looked inward to find the young man that first really became aware of the opposite sex by watching Ingrid Pitt rise from a tub (Vampire Lovers, 1970), or Martine Beswick gaze into the mirror at her exposed female form (Doctor Jekyll and Sister Hyde, 1971).
 And when I try to picture that boy attempting to make sense of what he was seeing as his body and mind matured, I have to laugh: what a strange way to first really become aware of the opposite sex?

 These women were a bit intimidating.
-Though products of their time — models and actresses often known for their racy pics in British tabloids of the day — the characters that many of them played were surprisingly empowered by late 60s / early 70s standards.
-Perhaps indicative of the revolution in attitudes toward women at that time, Hammer’s women of the early seventies were much different than those of the decade earlier.
+Though products of their time — models and actresses often known for their racy pics in British tabloids of the day — the characters that many of them played were surprisingly empowered.
+Perhaps indicative of the revolution in attitudes toward women at that time, Hammer’s women of the late sixties and early seventies were much different than those of the decade earlier.
 Just ten years before the sexually-charged Vampire Lovers, 1960’s Brides of Dracula presented women as one-dimensional, all-too-typical victims.
 Actresses like the delightful Yvonne Monlaur and Marie Devereux were mere fodder for the fangs of Baron Meinster; it takes the all-too-familiar interventions of the hero, Peter Cushing’s Doctor Van Helsing, to save the heroine and the day.
 Monlaur, the female lead, is otherwise powerless to do anything in the presence of the oddly blue-eyed, blonde-haired vampire.
 Still, this is quite romantic compared to the degradation, humiliation, and rape of Yvonne Romain as the mute jailor’s daughter in Curse of the Werewolf (1960).

 A decade later, in Vampire Lovers — an adaptation of Sheridan Le Fanu’s Carmilla — Hammer places its first leading female vampire in a position of power.
 Sure, she too is dispatched by Peter Cushing (feminism hadn’t yet come THAT far), but Ingrid Pitt is able to play an imposing figure that is not only sexual, but dangerous.
 The virginal Madeline Smith cannot resist the seduction, nor can the governess, played by Kate O’Mara.

 Susan Denberg, too, is given plenty of screen time in 1967’s Frankenstein Created Woman to wreak havoc.
-She kills those responsible for injustices inflicted upon Hans, the man whose soul now inhabits her body — courtesy of Victor Frankenstein (again, played by Peter Cushing!).
+She kills those responsible for injustices inflicted upon Hans, the man whose soul now inhabits her body — courtesy of Victor Frankenstein (again, played by, who else?, Peter Cushing!).
 Sure, it’s a man’s spirit in a woman’s body — suggesting that only a man could have the murderous inclination necessary to seek revenge — but the message is nonetheless clear: death can come from a beautiful woman.
 Ingrid Pitt as Marcilla (Carmilla) with fangs bared in Vampire Lovers.
 Yutte Stensgaard covered in a victim’s blood in Lust for a Vampire (1971).
 Martine Beswick, stronger as Sister Hyde than her male counterpart, the doctor, could ever hope to be.
 Valerie Leon, fighting, then embracing, then fighting again, possession by a malevolent Egyptian lifeforce in the underrated and often overlooked Blood from the Mummy’s Tomb (1971).
 These were strong women.
+Strong in the sense of dangerous, yes.
+But also capable of fighting back.

-Even the victims could be considered strong; they weren’t the empty-headed, defenseless and promiscuous teens of the many slasher films so popular a decade later.
+They weren’t the empty-headed, defenseless and promiscuous teens of the many slasher films so popular a decade later.
 It would appear that the eighties were a step backward for feminism in horror.
 But Hammer?
 Hammer’s women seemed empowered.
 At least to impressionable me.
+Sure, these were the sixties and early seventies.
+Many of Hammer’s heroines were women in distress — oftentimes in need of saving, which is the antithesis of the woman fighting for equal rights of the time.
+But they were no shrinking violets either.
+Some of them anyway.

 There was Caroline Munro as a wild gypsy in Captain Kronos (1974) helping to hunt vampires.
 Dracula , Prince of Darkness (1966) finds the Count sinking to a (running) watery grave courtesy of Susan Farmer firing the first shot into the ice.
 Then there’s perennial victim Veronica Carlson.
 A mere object of desire in Dracula Has Risen from the Grave (1968), she at least manages to stab Frankenstein’s monster one year later before being killed off by (you guessed it) Peter Cushing in Frankenstein Must be Destroyed (1969).